-1. In a residential planned development, the density permitted is the same as that of the underlying district or districts.
-In a mixed-use planned development, the number of allowable units is based on net residential area.
-The net residential area for a planned development shall be calculated by taking the total area of the development less streets, commercial, industrial, public lands and other nonresidential uses.
+- 1. In a residential Planned Development, the density permitted is the same as that of the underlying district or districts.
+In a mixed-use Planned Development, the number of allowable units is based on net residential area.
+The net residential area for a Planned Development shall be calculated by taking the total area of the development less streets, commercial, industrial, public lands, and other non-residential uses.
 Recreational trails and areas, and open space, etc., shall be included in the net residential area.
-The number of dwelling units permitted in a planned development shall be calculated by dividing the net residential area by the minimum lot size required in the underlying residential district or districts.
-In a commercial or expanded commercial district, multifamily densities shall be permitted where limited residential use is determined to be appropriate by the planning commission.
+The number of dwelling units permitted in a Planned Development shall be calculated by dividing the net residential area by the minimum lot size required in the underlying residential district or districts.
+In a Commercial or Expanded Commercial district, multi-family densities shall be permitted where limited residential use is determined to be appropriate by the Planning Commission. - 2.
+Greenways, streams, and steep topography areas will be counted as contributing to the density only to the extent that it can be shown, through a Planning Commission review, that a typical development could be accommodated on the site with realistic street configuration, grades, and standard lot sizes.
+The number of dwellings yielded from such a tentative subdivision review process shall be used as a base in determining the overall density for the site.

-- 2. Greenways, streams and steep topography areas will be counted as contributing to the density only to the extent that it can be shown, through a planning commission review, that a typical development could be accommodated on the site with realistic street configuration, grades and standard lot sizes.
-The number of dwellings yielded from such a tentative subdivision review process shall be used as a base in determining the overall density for the site. - 3.
-An increase of up to twenty-five percent in the number of dwelling units may be permitted upon a finding by the planning commission that such increased density will contribute to: - a.
+- 3. An increase of up to 25% in the number of dwelling units may be permitted upon a finding by the Planning Commission that such increased density will contribute to: - a.
 Satisfaction of the need for additional urban area housing of the type proposed; - b.
 The provision of housing which is convenient to commercial, employment, and community services and opportunities; - c.
-The creation of a land use pattern that is complementary - to the community and its identity, and to the community design process; - d.
+The creation of a land use pattern that is complementary to the community and its identity, and to the community design process; - d.
 The conservation of energy; - e.
 The efficient use of transportation facilities; and - f.
-The effective use of land and available utilities and facilities. - D. Employment Density. - 1.
-In a commercial or industrial planned development, the employment density permitted for full-time equivalent (FTE) employees per acre may be limited by the ability of the city's infrastructure and available residential inventory to accommodate projected water and sanitary sewer loads, traffic generation and projected jobs to housing ratios.
-In a commercial or industrial planned development, the number of FTE's per acre is based on net developable area.
-The net developable area for a commercial or industrial planned development shall be calculated by taking the total area of the development less streets, public lands, and other nonemployment generating uses.
+The effective use of land and available utilities and facilities.

+D. Employment Density.

+1. In a commercial or industrial Planned Development, the employment density permitted for full-time equivalent (FTE) employees per acre may be limited by the ability of the City's infrastructure and available residential inventory to accommodate projected water and sanitary sewer loads, traffic generation, and projected jobs to housing ratios.
+In a commercial or industrial Planned Development, the number of FTE's per acre is based on net developable area.

+The net developable area for a commercial or industrial Planned Development shall be calculated by taking the total area of the development less streets, public lands, and other non-employment generating uses.
 Recreational trails and facilities, and open space, etc., shall be included in the net developable area.

-The number of FTE's per acre within an employment district planned development shall be determined to be appropriate by the planning commission.
+The number of FTE's per acre within an employment district Planned Development shall be determined to be appropriate by the Planning Commission.